wesleymethorst/wesleymethorst/README.md

 🎓 I'm currently studying **ICT at Fontys University of Applied Sciences**, following the **Open Learning track**.
 This flexible path allows me to shape my own learning outcomes and build a personalized route that aligns with my goals.

 🚀 My ambition is to create my **own tech business**, combining creativity, development, and entrepreneurship.
-Right now, I'm sharpening my expertise in **JavaScript** and modern front-end frameworks as I grow into a professional developer.
+I'm currently developing my skills across both **front-end and back-end** technologies, with a strong focus on JavaScript and modern web development.

-💻 I primarily work as a **Front-End Developer** with a strong focus on **Vue** and **Nuxt.js**.
-In the future, I aim to expand further into backend development to eventually become a **Full-Stack Developer**.
+💻 I work as a **Full-Stack Developer in progress**, building experience in both client-side and server-side development.
+I enjoy working with **Vue, Nuxt.js, TailwindCSS**, and expanding my backend skills using **databases and APIs**.

 ---